How to Integrate IndexNow API with Node.js — Step-by-Step Guide for Instant SEO Indexing

 Step 2: Host the API Key on Your Site

-Create a .txt file named with your key and put it in the root of your website.
+Now, you gotta create a .txt file.
+Name it using your key and stick it in the root of your website.

 • Filename: 4262631fe57245bd9bd1cef01d1c3fa4.txt